 These are a common sight around.
 Wild horses can be seen grazing lazily over the valley.
-The wooden bridges, held by steel wires are an absolute delight for photographers, often overlooking the beautiful hills over the beautiful Siyom river.
+The wooden bridges, held by steel wires are an absolute delight for photographers.
+Often overlooking the beautiful hills over the Siyom river.

-Mechuka is home to the people of the Ramo (Adi), Memba, Bokar and Libo tribes, who are believed to have Tibeto-Mongoloid origins.
-They follow various religions like Buddhism, Donyi-Poloism, Christianity and can speak in Memba, Adi, Hindi, and English.
+This place is home to the people of the Ramo (Adi), Memba, Bokar and Libo tribes.
+They are believed to have Tibeto-Mongoloid origins.
+They follow various religions like Buddhism, Donyi-Poloism, Christianity.
+And speak in Memba, Adi, Hindi, and English languages.

 Best time to visit